-Old Banner Toll Road Trail is a 3.7 mile lightly trafficked out and back trail located near Julian, CA that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking and is accessible from October until June.
+Old Banner Toll Road Trail is a 3.7 mile lightly trafficked out and back trail located near Julian, California that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking and is best used from October until June.

 Good for family

 not another soul(minus the snake and bat I saw) on the trail, which I always love.

 Awesome hike and great with kids.
 We didn't see any residents or locals per the previous reviews.
 We actually went down the private drive and irked across from trail entrance.
 The mines are cool and we also saw a sleeping bat..
 Thankfully he didn't see us.
 You can even see rusted out reply old cars in the canyon.
 It was 2.5 miles round trip from the trailhead.